Professor070/Professor070/README.md

 ## 🚀 Features

 <ul>
-  <li>📥 Automatically adds file name as caption for videos/documents</li>
+  <li>✨ Instantly adds the file name as a caption for videos, documents & images</li>
-  <li>🖼 Supports images, videos, documents</li>
+  <li>🖼 Supports photos, videos, and all Telegram document types</li>
-  <li>⚡ Fast & lightweight</li>
+  <li>⚡ Super fast & lightweight</li>
-  <li>🛠 Easy Heroku Deployment</li>
+  <li>🛠 Easy one-click Heroku deployment</li>
 </ul>

 ---

 ## 🧠 How It Works

-When you send a file to the bot, it:
+Just send any file to the bot and it will:
-1. Extracts file name
+1. Extract the file name
-2. Adds it as caption
+2. Add it as the caption
-3. Sends it back instantly!
+3. Instantly return the media with the caption!

 ---

 ## 🔧 Deploy to Heroku

-Click this button to deploy instantly to Heroku 👇
+Deploy your own bot to Heroku in seconds 👇

 <p align="center">
   <a href="https://heroku.com/deploy?template=https://github.com/yourusername/auto-caption-bot">